 - Your prospects have reason to trust you

-- Your prospects know who you are: Marketing builds awareness.
+Broker marketing builds awareness.
 This can take many different forms – advertising, direct mail, email marketing, seminars/webinars, or, increasingly, a social media presence.
-(We’ve been blogging regularly about this, so you’ve already got your social media starter kit!)
+We’ve been blogging regularly about this, so you’ve already got your social media starter kit!

-- You’re talking to the right prospects: Marketing defines the ideal customer profile: company size, industry, geographic location, buyer title/persona, influencer title, persona and more.
+Marketing defines the ideal customer profile: company size, industry, geographic location, buyer title/persona, influencer title, persona, and more.
 By focusing on the prospects most likely to buy your services, you’ll save yourself a lot of time and frustration.

-- Your prospects understand what you do: We’ve all seen the “Dummies” books, right?
+We’ve all seen the “Dummies” books, right?
 The titles are facetious, but if you’ve ever picked one up, you know that what they do exceeding well is make things clear.
-Marketing’s job is to bring clarity to the description of what services you offer.
+Broker marketing brings clarity to the description of what services you offer.

-- You’re offering the services your prospects want and need: Before marketing can bring that clarity, you need to make sure you’re offering the right services.
-For brokers, that may seem pretty fundamental, but, beneath the fundamentals there’s a lot of complexity and change.
+Before broker marketing can bring that clarity, you need to make sure you’re offering the right services.
+For brokers, that may seem pretty fundamental, but, beneath the fundamentals, there’s a lot of complexity and change.
 Marketing makes sure that you’re keeping up with industry changes and with the competition.
 If you haven’t reviewed your service portfolio in a while, it may be time to get marketing on it.

-- Your prospects clearly understand the benefits they receive from using your services: Some of those benefits may seem pretty obvious.
+Some of those benefits may seem pretty obvious.
 At least they are to you.
-But for the millenial HR manager or business owner, those benefits may not be so apparent.
-Marketing can make sure that, just as your services are clearly stated, so, too are the benefits associated with your services.
-This is especially important when your prospect is convinced, but needs help “selling up” in their company.
+But for the millennial HR manager or business owner, those benefits may not be so apparent.
+Broker marketing can make sure that, just as your services are clearly stated, so, too are the benefits associated with your services.
+This is especially important when your prospect is convinced but needs help “selling up” in their company.

 (I’ve used the word “prospects” here, but you can’t forget that all of the above is needed for your existing clients as well.)